The week our Odyssey turned into a Saga

 Why did we want to visit Iceland in the first place?

 Two excellent books that have piqued my interest in visiting Iceland have been – Saga Land by Richard Fidler and Kari Gislason; and Burial Rites by Hannah Kent.
 These books set the scene for me, with the descriptions of a vast, wild, beautiful area full of interesting history, superb scenery and sagas galore.

 Iceland definitely seems to be the’ go to’ place lately with many articles, stories, blog posts and travel advice written about it – but as we’ve never been one to follow a trend – it’s really just a coincidence that we ended up there.

-It’s also a very long way from Australia!!
+Iceland is a long way from Australia!

 You may be feeling confused – didn’t my title say something about 10 reasons why you shouldn’t visit Iceland?